statiqdev/Statiq.Framework/README.md

 More exhaustive code samples and examples will be provided soon.

+### Defining Pipelines and Adding Modules

+Pipelines can be defined in several different ways depending on your requirements and style preferences.

+TODO: Clean up this section, loose thoughts below

+- Through the builder
+- By creating a `Pipeline` class
+- Adding modules using a fluent API in pipeline constructor
+- Adding modules using collection initialization
+- Adding child modules using collection initialization

 ### Libraries and Extensions

 Statiq Framework consists of many different packages to help you craft exactly the static generator that you need.